 - Bid: Whereas the ask price is what a seller is willing to part with their stock for, the bid price is what someone looking to buy is willing to pay.
 Again, stock prices are extraordinarily reactive during a trading day, and bid prices indicate the highest price a buyer is willing to pay no matter what is happening in the market at any given moment.

-- Spread: Whenever a market order (buy or sell) is placed, the order goes in the queue of pending transactions.
+- Bid-Ask Spread: Whenever a market order (buy or sell) is placed, the order goes in the queue of pending transactions.
 When the transaction is processed, sellers will receive the lowest selling price (ask price) available at that time, and buyers will pay the highest cost (bid price) available at that moment.
-It might be an issue of a few cents a share, but the spread is what the person handling the transaction keeps as profit.
+The difference between these two prices is called the Bid-Ask Spread.
+The Bid-Ask spread ranges from a few cents to potentially a significant amount depending on the volume of the sock.
+The bid-ask spread is what the person handling the transaction keeps as profit.

 - Limit Order: A limit order is what triggers a buy or sell of a stock because it reached a price you are willing to pay.
 Limit orders are used by investors who want to take advantage of market dips to grab up shares of an investment or take advantage of market growth.
 The orders execute automatically if the share reaches the designated limit price.
 For example: Say you want to buy a stock currently valued at $10 if it ever reaches $8.
-You would put a limit order in that would automatically execute the sale at $8.
+You would put a limit order in that would automatically execute the sale if the stock lowers to $8.

 - Market Order: Market orders are orders designed to be executed as quickly as possible without serious regard to current market value.
 Market orders are transactions more concerned with getting in the market at a time than at a price.